Department of Visual Arts

 of Fine Arts

-> Department of Art
+> Department of Visual Arts

-The mission statement of the Department of Art is to prepare servant leader art students for a professional career in the visual arts and to offer avenues of creative fulfillment for all students of the university.
+The mission statement of the Department of Visual Arts is to prepare servant leader art students for a professional career in the visual arts and to offer avenues of creative fulfillment for all students of the university.
 This aim is to be accomplished through the pursuit of excellence and artistic achievement within a Christian context.

 The goals of the visual art program are to enable the students to develop skills and understanding in the foundations and principles of art, gain knowledge of historical and contemporary art, develop aesthetic judgment, and creatively produce and use their artistic abilities on the basis of mature Christian ethics.